YasmineBY/Questions/README.md

 # Lesson 1

-#What are the names of the latest three versions of Android?  -
+#What are the names of the latest three versions of Android?

-Android Nougat
+Android Nougat,
-Android Oreo
+Android Oreo,
 Android Pie

 #What does the abbreviation ART stands for?